MicheC28/MicheC28/README.md

 Repository 2: Online Clipboard 📋
 - As my first web dev project, I created a chrome extension that allows uers to keep track of key sites' URLs as well as a small note to accompany them.

+Repsitory 3: Rainy Riches Game 💸💸
+- Designed and programmed a video game in Processing5 where users control a box to catch $$$ bills falling out of the sky.
+- I built this back in quarantine when I first started learning programming.
+For a first project, I'm really proud of it.

 ### Technologies
  - Programming Languages: C++, Python3, HTML5, CSS3, JavaScript
  - Libraries: scikit-learn, pandas